RESEARCH

 My research focuses on understanding human and non-human primate evolution by examining patterns of evolutionary covariation in the skeleton.
-While this research draws from evolutionary biology and anthropology, it has practical applications: skeletal evolution directly impacts human and animal health and well-being.
-My research is relevant to current questions in evolutionary medicine, medical anthropology, veterinary science, and human and comparative anatomy.
+While many of my research questions are focused on the evolution of our species, I often include apes and monkeys in my research in order to better contextualize human evolution.
+I focus on evolutionary biology and biological anthropology, though my research has practical applications beyond these fields: skeletal evolution directly impacts human and animal health and well-being.
+As a result, my research is also relevant to current questions in evolutionary medicine, medical anthropology, veterinary science, and human and comparative anatomy.

 CRANIAL INTEGRATION & ORBITAL EVOLUTION